Looking for the best tankless water heater? You’ve come to the right place.

 Bosch is another impressive example of genuine German engineering.
 They are the largest manufacturer of home appliances in Europe and one of the leading companies in the sector worldwide.
 They have been in business for a very long time, and they have mastered the art of providing quality products.
 And their electric tankless water heater line is no exception.

-The Bosch WH27 is a compact, powerful electric tankless water heater with 97% efficiency and very minimal standby loss.
-This water heater can be installed virtually anywhere.
+The Bosch WH27 is a compact, powerful one with 97% efficiency and very minimal standby loss.
+It can be installed virtually anywhere.
 It’s equipped with a flow sensor and a modulating control unit which eliminates unpleasant temperature fluctuation, ensuring a constant output temperature.
 This translates to a constant temperature output no matter how great the demand for hot water is.

-The prices of Bosch electric tankless water heaters are usually at a perfect balance.
-Some tankless water heaters can cost up to 1 thousand dollars and more.
+The prices of Bosch heaters are usually at a perfect balance.
+Some can cost up to 1 thousand dollars and more.
 You can usually find a Bosch for less than $800.
 This stood out to us as not being too cheap, but not expensive either.

-The main concern with Bosch tankless water heaters is that they are a little bit lacking in terms of GPM (Gallon Per Minute).
-While most electric tankless water heater we’ve come around deliver up to 9 GPM, the Bosch WH27 can only provide around 5 GPM.
+The main concern with Bosch water heaters is that they are a little bit lacking in terms of GPM (Gallon Per Minute).
+While most similar products we’ve come around deliver up to 9 GPM, the Bosch WH27 can only provide around 5 GPM.

 Bosch WH27 Specifications